Australian Cobberdogs Coats and Colours

 GOLD

-Pigment is always black and eyes are shades of brown.
+Pigment is always black and eyes are shades of darker brown.
 The Gold dog may have slightly darker ears and the featherings may be of a lighter shade to the rest of the body.

 |